sectrean/di-kit/README.md

 ### Slice Services

-If you register multiple services as the same type, you can inject all of them as a slice, or a variadic parameter.
+If a function service has a slice parameter, all services registered as the element type will be injected as a slice.
+An error will occur if no services are registered as the element type.

 ```go
 c, err := di.NewContainer(